I had a great chat with Hiten Shah on my podcast, Product People.

 One of the key things we’re learning is that you need to build an audience before you build your product.
 Build your audience not for marketing, but for learning.

 Too many of us are building products that don’t have a market.
-The idea here is that instead of starting with a product, we start with people.
+Hiten's insight is that you shouldn't start with an idea, but instead start with people.

 I think Hiten is on to something here.